-The Malaysian Hindu Youth Council (MHYC) which is the parent body of Hindu Youth Organisations (HYO) is divided into various level which are the state and district levels.
-At present, there are 164 organisations including Sabah and Sarawak with about 46,000 members.
-It also has the largest membership among the affiliates of the Malaysia Hindu Sangam.
+The Malaysian Hindu Youth Council (MHYC) which is the Parent body of Hindu Youth Organisations (HYO) is divided into Various level which are the state and district levels.
+At Present, there are 164 organisations including Sabah and Sarawak With about 46,000 members.
+It also has the largest membership Among the affiliates of the Malaysia Hindu Sangam.

-of the facilities provided by a nearby temple to chart out their activities.
-At the same time, they also function as the Youth Committee of the temple, helping out whenever there is a festival or religious event held in the temple.
-The Pasar/Imbi HYO had made use of the Jalan Pasar Vinayagar temple until they would acquire a premise of their own.
+HYO's which don't have their own premises, make use of the facilities provided by a nearby temple to chart out their activities.
+At the same time, they also function as the Youth ^{Committee} of the temple, helping out whenever there is a festival ^{or} religious event held in the temple.
+The Pasar/Imbi HYO had ^{made} use of the Jalan Pasar Vināyagar temple until they would ^{acquire} a premise of their own.